 Smooths a numeric variable of one or more time series using centered, forward, and backward moving averages, as well as an adaptive method based on local linear regression.
 After smoothing short-term fluctuations, longer-term trends or cycles often become apparent.

 The Calculate Areas tool is no longer included in the Utilities toolset because there are more efficient ways to find the area of features.
-Use the Calculate Field tool or the Add Geometry Attributes tool instead of the Calculate Areas tool in your workflows.
-If you are using feature classes in a geodatabase, the shape_area attribute field is automatically maintained.
+Use the Calculate Field tool or the Calculate Geometry Attributes tool instead of the Calculate Areas tool in your workflows.
+If you are using feature classes in a geodatabase, the shape_area attribute field is automatically maintained in the units of the feature class' spatial reference.